noripyt/django-cachalot/docs/limits.rst

 Otherwise, invalidations will happen with a latency from one server to another.
 A difference of even a few seconds can be harmful, so double check this!

+To get a rough idea of the clock synchronisation of two servers, simply run ``python -c 'import time; print(time.time())'`` on both servers at the same time.
+This will give you a number of seconds, and it should be almost the same, with a difference inferior to 1 second.
+This number is independent of the time zone.

 To keep your clocks synchronised, use the
 `Network Time Protocol <http://en.wikipedia.org/wiki/Network_Time_Protocol>`_.